 There are some great tips online and in books.
 People far smarter and more experienced than I have written countless pages.
 But, there are a lot of tips you won’t hear, that as fathers, you really need to.

 6 Tips to Surviving the First Two Years

-Okay, with that out of the way, let’s get to it.
+Okay, with that out of the way, here are my best tips for new dads!